 Showing Results for

 - … a challenging year, 2020 saw continuous innovative cross-border collaborations, deployment of state-of-the-art projects and offshore tests being undertaken for the ocean energy sector.
-The UK is home to the first tidal …
+The UK is … arrays in the world and has already deployed more wave and tidal energy devices than the rest of the world [1].
+The UK ocean energy sector continued to reach new milestones this year, with …

 - … The well-known dispersion relation links the length and period of a water wave with the depth in which it propagates.
-When model testing in tanks, the water … this is not always considered when testing marine renewable energy devices, which are often in intermediate depth.
-Where water depth is not scaled consistently there will be … are presented to quantify and visualise these discrepancies over a typical range for testing offshore renewable energy devices.
-This design tool will facilitate experimental planning, …
+When model testing in tanks, the water … energy devices.
+This design tool will facilitate experimental planning, quantification of uncertainties, and correlation of model test results with field data. … 10.1016/j.ijome.2017.04.001 …

 - … survival risks.
 Here a study is presented that, for the first time, indicates the sensitivity of wave energy production and economics to changes in climate. … 10.1109/TEC.2005.853753 …